Department of History of Art

-Joshua is an architectural historian with broad specialisms, mostly in British architectural history of the 19th and 20th centuries, conservation, and the historiography of British architectural history.
+Joshua (pronouns: he/him) is an architectural historian with broad specialisms, mostly in British architectural history of the 19th and 20th centuries, conservation, and the historiography of British architectural history.
 He has taught previously at ETH Zurich, Queen Mary University of London, and led the architecture summer school of the United Studies Abroad Consortium based at Imperial College.
 He is deeply interested in the story of the University of York, and believes the campus architecture to be a landmark episode in the history of British post-war planning and Utopianism—he breathed a heavy sigh of relief when, at last, many of the campus buildings were listed in 2018.

 I first studied the built environment during my BA in Historical Archaeology at York, which has a strong standing buildings focus.
 I went on to pursue an MPhil at the Martin Centre for Architectural and Urban Studies at Cambridge University, working on the plurality of approaches to post-war reconstruction followed by a network of somewhat unsung architects.
 I then moved to ETH Zurich to write my PhD on the Buckler dynasty of antiquarian artists and architects who were united – over three generations, across the long nineteenth century – both through family ties, as well as by their indefatigable reverence for the Gothic past.